 The next step is deducting all eligible amounts and expenses to reduce your taxable income on which taxes will be imposed.
 Key deductions available in Manitoba include:

-Registered Retirement Savings Plan (RRSP) Contributions
+Registered Retirement Savings Plan Contributions

 Your annual contributions to an RRSP are deductible up to your maximum personal limit.
 This RRSP deduction limit is calculated based on your earned income from the previous year.
 Any unused RRSP contribution room is not lost; it automatically carries forward for you to use in future years.

-Registered Pension Plan (RPP) Contributions
+Registered Pension Plan Contributions

 Child Care Expenses